Going to Georgia

 Banter

-- I wrote this song on Christmas morning in like ‘93.
-I know, we’re all old.
-And to me, at the time, Georgia was a distant continent shrouded in mystery and I never figured I’d ever see it.
+- I wrote this song on Christmas morning in like '93.
+I know, we're all old. [ed: the curator of this website was born in 1994] And to me, at the time, Georgia was a distant continent shrouded in mystery and I never figured I’d ever see it.
 I lived on the west coast; those of us who grew up in California aren’t really fully convinced that there’s another world beyond southern California.
-I remember the day in 1998 that Simon Joyner and I were on the highway and I crossed the Macon County line and I was like, 'Holy fucking shit.’
+I remember the day in 1998 that Simon Joyner and I were on the highway and I crossed the Macon County line and I was like, 'Holy fucking shit.'
 (2006-08-10)

 - I don't know, have we played this song once this tour?
 [Peter: Once.]
 Maybe once.
 This is a very old song.
 And if I remember correctly, I wrote it on either Christmas Day or the day after, and I was like man, there's something in that song.
 And I wrote it 4 or 5 times, 'cause I was pretty excitable in those days.
 And there was a version that went like this [intense strumming that only very loosely resembles Going to Georgia] but I didn't settle on that.
 I didn't wind up using any of the versions that I recorded and thought, maybe that song will just die.
 But then I did it on a radio show about a month later and that's the version that wound up on Zopilote Machine.
 (2009-12-01 Webster Hall)